tkandal/tia/README.md

 # TIA

-This repository conatins the domain models for the TIA project at NTNU
+This repository contains the domain models for the TIA project at NTNU